page title icon Fidelcrest Review – Rules, Pros, Cons & Promos (2023)

 As a Fidelcrest Funded Trader, you’ll receive the amount of capital that you selected when you chose an account size (or double if you took advantage of the promotion).
 Make some successful trades and you’ll receive your first profit split.
 Continue to have success and eventually you’ll be placing a downpayment on a yacht.

-Fidelcrest only charges a one-time set-up fee, so you never have to worry about recurring charges.
+Fidelcrest only charged a one-time set-up fee, so you never have to worry about recurring charges.

 Normal Account